-The Faculty of Science is offering students and young alumni the chance to establish a professional mentorship with a uOttawa alumnus who has experience related to the mentee’s desired fields of work.
+The Faculty of Science is offering their students and young alumni the chance to establish a professional mentorship with a uOttawa alumnus who has experience related to the mentee’s desired fields of work.

 What are the benefits of mentoring?